 A link has also been established between smoking and prostate cancer.
 For smoking, the risk of prostate cancer increases with the number of cigarettes smoked daily.
 At the same time, a weak association exists for the total number of smoking years.

-Smoking can induce both hormonal and genetic changes that cause cancer (Giovannucci et al., 2007).
+Smoking can induce both hormonal and genetic changes that cause cancer.
 For instance, male smokers have higher levels of androgens.
 This may initiate disease development and support progression.
-On the other hand, cigarette smoke may induce genetic changes that increase the risk and mortality of prostate cancer.
+On the other hand, cigarette smoke may induce gene mutations that increase the risk and mortality of prostate cancer.